eitanf/sysconf/pubs/README.md

   5. Run `docker login` followed by `docker push dockeruser/sysconf:tag`.

   6. Verify image is on docker.com and optionally test it by pulling it on a different computer.

+To verify the document was created susccessfuly, run: `docker run -t dockeruser/sysconf:tag ls -l`.

+To log in to the container, look at files, and possibly rebuild the document, run: `docker run -t dockeruser/sysconf:tag bash`.